Skoob1905/cirrus-coding-test/readme.md

 ### DB

 I placed the db.json inside of a db directory which was gitignored meaning this app wouldn't work!
-This json document has been stored in `db/data.json` and I have removed the line of code to gitignore this, for the purposes of this interview only. so just can actually render some data.
+This json document has been stored in `db/data.json` and I have removed the line of code to gitignore this, for the purposes of this interview only.
+Only so that we can render some data to the page.